RunestoneInteractive/thinkcspy/_sources/Exceptions/StandardExceptions.rst

 OverflowError          Raised when a calculation exceeds maximum limit for a
                        numeric type.
 FloatingPointError     Raised when a floating point calculation fails.
-ZeroDivisonError       Raised when division or modulo by zero takes place for
+ZeroDivisionError      Raised when division or modulo by zero takes place for
                        all numeric types.
 =====================  ===================================================================